 For people that are not too familiar with demanding car audio systems, it can seem counter-intuitive to them that their car battery is not powerful enough to provide the necessary juice to their system.
 There are a couple of factors to be considered here.

-The first and foremost is the fact that factory installed car batteries have only enough power to the basic functions of the car with a little bit of leeway left over.
+The first and foremost is the fact that factory-installed car batteries have only enough power for the basic functions of the car with a little bit of leeway left over.
 It is simply not in the car maker’s benefit to sell cars with high-performance batteries that will be left unutilized by a large percentage of their customers.

 So how do you know that you don’t have enough power?
 The car will start to experience some electrical issues where the windows may not get rolled up at the same speed they used to or the headlights of the car start to dim when the car-audio system is booming.

 Most often, though, it will lead to a reduction in the performance of the car audio system.
 This is the worst-case scenario because it does not matter how much you spent on getting the best quality audio components installed in your car if they just don’t have enough juice to be able to do their job to the best level.

 So, yes, if you are adding a high-end car audio system, be prepared to add another power source as well.

 2. What are a car audio capacitor and a second battery?

 At the most basic level, a capacitor and a battery are not that dissimilar because both of them are used to store energy.
 The difference, though, is that capacitors have the ability to discharge this stored battery very quickly if the need arises.
 In a car where a high-end audio system has been installed, this ability of the capacitor is very useful since the sudden burst of energy can used to feed the power-hungry amplifier.
 This helps reduce the problem of dimming headlights when the bass really hits but may not actually solve it completely.